What is high blood pressure (hypertension)?

 High blood pressure is cause for concern as it can damage the arteries over the long term and is a major risk factor for cardiovascular diseases like coronary heart disease, stroke, heart attack, diabetes and heart failure.
 It can also speed up the process of atherosclerosis, which is the build-up of fatty plaques on the walls of the arteries and the main underlying cause of cardiovascular disease.

 What causes high blood pressure?

 High blood pressure occurs when too much force is applied to the artery walls by the blood as it is pumped around the body.
 This puts a strain on the arteries, and the heart also has to work harder to keep blood circulating around the body.

 There are two types of high blood pressure: primary (essential) hypertension and secondary hypertension.

 - Primary hypertension tends to slowly develop over time and has no identifiable cause.
 Most adults who have hypertension have this type.

 - Secondary hypertension is when the high blood pressure is caused by an underlying condition.
 It can appear suddenly and cause blood pressure that is higher than that seen in primary hypertension.
 Some causes of secondary hypertension include: obstructive sleep apnoea, preeclampsia, kidney disease, thyroid problems, defects in the arteries, certain medications and illicit drugs.

 Speak to your doctor if you have concerns about your blood pressure or want to get your levels checked.

-Most people with high blood pressure experience no symptoms, which is why it is important to regularly check blood pressure and know the measurements that are normal for you.
+High blood pressure is often called a “silent killer” because most people with the condition experience no symptoms, and almost half of adults who have high blood pressure are unaware that they have it.
+This is why it is important to regularly check your blood pressure and know the measurements that are normal for you.

 Generally there is no single cause of high blood pressure, although there are several linked risk factors.